meteor/meteor/docs/source/install.md

 <h3 id="prereqs-node">Node.js version</h3>

-> Meteor 2.x runs on a deprecated Node.js version (14).
-Meteor 3.0 is in progress, and it will run on the latest Node.js version.
-For more information, please consult our [migration guide](https://guide.meteor.com/3.0-migration.html).

 - Node.js version >= 10 and <= 14 is required.
 - We recommend you using [nvm](https://github.com/nvm-sh/nvm) or [Volta](https://volta.sh/) for managing Node.js versions.